 There are many events that could result in the interruption of our business operations.
-These can range from sudden catastrophes, such as floods and hurricanes, to slower moving events.
+These can range from sudden catastrophes, such as power outages, cyber-attacks, floods and hurricanes, to slower moving events such as pandemics.
 We have plans and actions in place to maintain resilience and continue service standards to our clients as much as possible.
 We have building evacuation procedures in place that are evaluated and tested on a regular basis, as well as inclement weather guidelines, telework guidelines, crisis communications procedures and a staff emergency line.
 Business Continuity and Infectious Disease Plans are created, maintained and tested to a set of established standards.
 Compliance with these standards is monitored and reported to Senior Management and the Board of Directors at least annually.